French horn: In jazz

 The French horn was at first rarely used in jazz music.
 (Note that colloquially in jazz, the word "horn" refers to any wind instrument.)
 Notable exponents, however, began including French horn in jazz pieces and ensembles.
 These include composer/arranger Gil Evans who included the French horn as an ensemble instrument from the 1940s, first in Claude Thornhill's groups, and later with the pioneering cool jazz nonet (nine-piece group) led by trumpeter Miles Davis, and in many other projects that sometimes also featured Davis, as well as Don Ellis, a trumpet player from Stan Kenton's jazz band.
 Notable works of Ellis' jazz French horn include "Strawberry Soup" and other songs on the album Tears of Joy.
 Notable improvising horn players in jazz include Julius Watkins, Willie Ruff, John Graas, David Amram, John Clark, Vincent Chancey, Giovanni Hoffer, Arkady Shilkloper, Adam Unsworth, and Tom Varner.

+Bass clef old notation vs. new notation

+Notation in the bass clef for the horn has undergone a convention shift.
+Prior to approximately 1920, horn parts employing the bass clef often used what is now referred to as old notation.
+In this system, notes in the bass clef were written in octaves below concert pitch rather than above.
+By the early 20th century, as the valve horn became standard, the new notation gradually replaced the old system.
+In new notation, transposition in the bass clef follows the same rule as the treble clef, that is, to write notes in the octave above concert pitch.

+Usually there is no indication on the score for whether the horn parts are written in old or new notation.
+However, horn players have developed a general rule-of-thumb to determine which notation is being used.